firdouzov/demogouge/README.md

 ⚡How to use Demogouge :
 1) You can send any text content and I will reply with the language I receive.
 2) You can send image and caption any specific task and I will reply with the language I receive also.
-3)You can send image without any caption and I will reply back with the description of image.
+3) You can send image without any caption and I will reply back with the description of image.

 If the image has not any caption I will reply back with the last language you used.
 If any language is not recognized yet, by default I will reply with English.